momin96/Home-Expanses/README.md

 # Home-Expanses

 This app manages to Daily expanses.

-Following is tech stach is being used in its development.
+Following is tech stack is being used in its development.

 - Entire app is written in SwiftUI only.
 - Firebase Auth.